TechnoBro03/LingeringLoot/README.md

 # Lingering Loot
-A Minecraft datapack that allows you to change the despawn time of items after death.
+A Minecraft datapack that allows you to change the despawn time of items after death and make them invulnerable.

 ## Features
 * Change the despawn time of items after death.